altf4/untwister/README.md

     -g <seed>
         Generate a test set of random numbers from the given seed (at a random depth) -t <threads>
-        Spawn this many threads (default is 4)
+        Spawn this many threads (default is your number of CPUs)
 ```